Close Menu

 HOW TO CHOOSE AN “ONSET DATE” WHEN YOU APPLY FOR SSD BENEFITS

 When filing an application for SSD benefits online, you will be asked to choose the date that your disability began.
-This date is called your “alleged onset date” and it is the date the SSA will use to establish that your medical condition kept you from working.
+This date is called your “alleged onset date.”
+It is the date the SSA will use to establish that your medical condition kept you from working.

-Choosing an onset date of disability is important to your case because the SSA may not accept the date that you choose.
-If they don’t, then can cause a delay in your case.
+Choosing an onset date is important to your case because the SSA may not accept the date that you choose.
+If they don’t, then that can cause a delay in your case.

-It is important to choose an onset date that is near to the date you stopped working.
+It is important to choose an onset date that is near or after the date you stopped working.
 SSA defines work as earning money at the level of substantial gainful activity (SGA).
-In 2021, that amount of money, or SGA, is $1310 per month.
+In 2024, that amount of money is $1550 per month, prior to taxes being taken out.

-If you are earning over the level of substantial gainful activity, then the SSA will not let you file for SSD benefits.
-If you stop working for reasons other than disability and then become disabled, then you can choose an onset date that coincides with your when your illness began.
+If you are earning over the level of substantial gainful activity, then the SSA will not let you file for SSDI or SSI benefits.
+If you stop working for reasons other than a severe medical condition and then become disabled, then you can choose an onset date that coincides with your when your illness began.

 YOUR SSD BENEFITS BEGIN AFTER YOU STOP WORKING

-Do not choose an onset date of disability in the past when you were working.
-While your medical condition might have started while you were working, you cannot get benefits while working.
+Do not choose an onset date during any period of time that you were working.
+While your medical condition might have started while you were working, you cannot qualify for benefits while you were working.
 Therefore, your onset date must be a date when you were not working.
-For example, let’s pretend that you were diagnosed with cancer one year ago.
+For example, let’s pretend your doctor found you had cancer one year ago.
 However, after your doctor told you that you had cancer you continued to work for 3 months.

 After 3 months, your cancer symptoms got worse and you had to quit work.
 Your onset date is not the day the doctor told you that you had cancer.
 Instead, your onset date of disability is the day that you stopped working.
-Therefore, it is important to choose an alleged onset date that coincides with the date you became disabled and the date that you were no longer able to work.
+Therefore, it is important to choose an alleged onset date that is the date you were no longer able to work.

-The date you allege disability is also important because it will be the date that the SSA uses to figure out your back benefits.
-Learn more about back benefits or past due SSD benefits.
+The date your choose as your onset date is also important because it will be the date that the SSA uses to figure out your past due benefits.
+Learn more about past due SSD benefits.
 Additionally, it is also the date the SSA uses to calculate your Medicare benefits.

 SSI BENEFITS BEGIN ON THE DAY THAT YOU APPLY – THEY DO NOT GO BACK IN TIME

-If you are awarded SSI benefits, your monthly benefits will begin on the day you apply for SSI benefits.
-However, if you win Social Security benefits, you will have a five month waiting period from your the onset date before you can get benefit payments.
+If you are awarded SSI benefits, then your monthly benefits will begin on the day you apply for SSI benefits.
+That is, of course, if the SSA agrees with the date you choose.
+However, if you win Social Security benefits, then you will have a five month waiting period from your onset date before you get paid benefits.
 Your onset date is the day your disability began.
-But, it must also be a day that you were not working.
+But, it must also be a day that you stopped working.
 The five month waiting period begins the month after you apply.
-So, in reality, it is actually a six month waiting period that SSA calls a 5 month waiting period.
+So, in reality, it is actually a six month waiting period that the SSA calls a 5 month waiting period.

 SSD benefits can be paid a year prior to the date of your application, as long as you were not working.
-Working also has a special meaning with the SSA.
+Work also has a special meaning with the SSA.
 The SSA defines working as earning a certain amount of money every month.
-Read more about SSA’s definition of working.
-Working prevents you from filing for benefits.
+Read more about the SSA’s definition of working.
+Working over SGA prevents you from filing for benefits.

 If you need to file your application for SSD benefits, then contact us.
 We will help you file your online application.
 Additionally, we offer a free review of your benefits.
-Moreover, it costs no money up-front to hire us to help you win your case.
+Moreover, it costs no up front money to hire us.

 Not only will help you file your application online.
 After that, we will appeal any SSA denial you receive.
-Prior to your disability hearing, we meet with you to discuss the questions the Judge will ask.
+Prior to your Social Security hearing, we will meet with you to discuss the questions the Judge will ask.
 Every person is different and has unique issues that they face.

 Therefore, when we prepare you for your hearing, we focus on your unique medical condition.
 The SSA will consider all of your physical and mental conditions.
-Learn more about physical conditions.
-If you have mental illness and want to learn more, then read here.
+Learn more about physical conditions that qualify for SSD benefits.
+Also, you can learn about mental conditions that qualify for benefits.
 When you file your application, make sure to report all of your medical conditions to the SSA.
 Even if you think they are not important.
 You could be wrong.
-The SSA must consider every condition and sometimes the combination of your conditions makes it impossible for you to work.
-Learn more about your residual functional capacity.
+The SSA must consider every medical condition.
+Therefore, the combination of your conditions could make it impossible for you to work.
+Also, learn more about your residual functional capacity.

-It is our job, if you hire Cannon Disability as your legal team, to show the Judge why you cannot work due to your illness.
-We will prove your mental and physical conditions prevent you from working.
+If you hire Cannon Disability as your legal team, then it is our job to show the Judge why you cannot work due to your medical conditions.
+We can prove your mental and physical conditions prevent you from working.
 Contact us today for help with your SSD benefits.

 Facebook Twitter LinkedIn